TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 darkness touches withers away and eventually dies.
 Everyone is affected by the Shadowcurse, except for Shadowheart.
 She claims this is because she is blessed by Shar, that she protects her.
 That very well may be, but the land is destroyed.
 There is no light, there is no life.
 Everything that once lived now haunts the plane as a vengeful spirit.

-Harpers, Moonrise, Ketheric

 She must be chosen for something, but she becomes more and more restless.

 > I'll admit it, staying true to Lady Shar has proved difficult at times.
 I've found that my mind is prone to wandering.
 Wandering to places I shouldn't go, at that.
 Forbidden thoughts, hidden memories... all that Lady Shar would shield me from, until I am ready.
 Sometimes it feels like there's something just out of reach.
 Some truth, on the tip of my tongue.
 And at times, I feel like I can almost voice it.
 When I shared the memory from my childhood, you found it far too easy to make a connection to Selune for my liking.
 Nothing is simple anymore.
 Sometimes it feels like all I have are doubts.

 Shadowheart is very confused about who she is or should be.
-On the one hand she tries desperately to time and time again reinforce her ideas about Shar, so that on the other she may doubt them.
+On the one hand she tries desperately time and time again reinforce her ideas about Shar, so that on the other she may doubt them.
 The exact cycle occurs when we reach the Grand Mausoleum, a former Shar enclave, now a tomb, she will bring up one of her biggest dreams.
 To become a Dark Justiciar, an elite knight of Shar's clergy.
 For this the initiate has to pass the gauntlet of Shar, a host of tests designed to weed out the unworthy, by killing them.
 Before each trial, one must make a blood sacrifice.
 Each time Shadowheart would ask you to let her do the honors.
 This is very important to her.